Drug Evaluation Committee 2017-44 Viewing records related to combination therapy

 Please note that the data entered in EDC does not necessarily correspond to the data required for process assurance of clinical trial implementation, and that there are data (records) that are not entered in EDC but are required to be verified for process assurance.

-In the revised GCP Guidance (August 31, 2020), "other concomitant medications" using hospital-adopted products is described as "investigational drugs used from those kept in inventory by the site".
+In the revised GCP Guidance (August 31, 2020), "other concomitant medications" using hospital-adopted products is described as "investigational drugs used from the Investigator Site's inventory", and the following guidance describes the contents corresponding to this opinion.
 Therefore, the following guidance has been added as a supplement.

-- GCP Article 4.1 Guidance 5: "For investigational drugs for use that are not delivered by the sponsor and are used from the inventory kept by the site, the sponsor should confirm the handling, storage, management, and prescribing procedures, etc., established by the site."
+• GCP Article 4.1 Guidance 5: "For investigational drugs that are not delivered by the sponsor and are used from the inventory kept by the Investigator Site, the sponsor should confirm the handling, storage, management, and prescribing procedures, etc. established by the Investigator Site."

-- GCP Article 39 Guidance 4: With regard to investigational drugs for use in clinical trials that are not delivered by the sponsor and are used from the inventory kept by the site, the sponsor shall follow the handling, storage, management, prescribing, etc. procedures established by the site.
+• GCP Article 39 Guidance 4: For investigational new drugs that are not delivered by the sponsor and are used from the inventory kept by the Investigator Site, the sponsor shall follow the handling, storage, management, prescribing, etc. procedures established by the Investigator Site.